What do Network Administrators do?

 Training & Educational Opportunities

-To gain employment as a network and computer systems administrator, a bachelor’s degree in computer science is preferred but other degrees are accepted depending on field experience and previous work.
+To gain employment as a network administrator, a bachelor’s degree in computer science is preferred but other degrees are accepted depending on field experience and previous work.

 Some employers may prefer applicants with various combinations of certifications from industry-recognized sources, such as CompTIA and Microsoft.
 There are many pathways to certifications through each entity to demonstrate proficiency and expertise in the field.